garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 date: 2017-03-20
 ---

-OctoberCMS is an intersting CMS platform build on Laravel.
+OctoberCMS is an interesting CMS platform build on Laravel.
 There is a great official tutorial on how to setup OctoberCMS with a Vagrant box using the quick install approach.

 That approach is great if you will use OctoberCMS's project management tools to update, install plugins, themes, etc.